Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/support.md

 ## The premium subscription offers:

 -   **[In-deepth rank role Discord system](/en/features/rankroles)**: Allows you to assign discord roles to LoL ranks.
 Zoe will assign them automatically.
-You can create your discord roles as you want with a lot of options (Filtering by server, by rank, by LP, etc.)
+You can create your discord roles as you want with a lot of options (Filtering by [server region](/en/terms/region), by rank, by LP, etc.)
 -   Increase the **size of [leaderboards](/en/features/leaderboards)** up to max.
 100 players
 -   **Filter [leaderboards](/en/features/leaderboards)** by server (EUW, NA, KR, …)
 -   **Filter [gamecards](/en/features/gamecards)** by game type in the [infochannel](/en/features/infoChannel)